significance/fds-api/readme.md

 `curl -XPOST https://api-noordung.fairdatasociety.org/account/create --data "subdomain=test23423423423223223"`

-You will receive a token which you must then submit with each requests for authentication.
+You will receive a token which you must then submit with each request for authentication.

 #### Store Value